learn-co-students/swift-wwdc-badges-001/README.md

 ## Instructions

 In this lab you'll be learning how to iterate through an array and output the results in different ways.
-Your code will go in the "main.m" file under the "insert code here" comment.
+Your code will go in the "AppDelegate.swift" file under the "insert code here" comment.

 You're helping out at the [Apple Worldwide Developers Conference](https://developer.apple.com/wwdc/) conference and need to print badges for the speakers.
 Each badge should say: "Hello, my name is _____."